 Dr. Leslie Torres-Rodriguez, Superintendent of Schools

-Dr. Leslie Torres-Rodriguez is the Superintendent of Hartford Public Schools, one of the largest urban school districts in Connecticut.
-Raised in Hartford and a product of Hartford Public High School, she has served as an education leader in Greater Hartford for over two decades.
+Dr. Leslie Torres-Rodriguez is the Superintendent of Hartford Public Schools, one of the largest and most diverse districts in Connecticut.
+Hartford Public School families speak a total of 85 languages, and 22% of students are Multilingual Learners.
+Born in Puerto Rico, Dr. Torres-Rodriguez moved to Hartford as a multilingual learner at the age of nine and is a product of Hartford Public High School.
+She has served as an education leader in Greater Hartford for over two decades.

 Upon her appointment as Superintendent of Hartford Public Schools in 2017, Dr. Torres-Rodriguez’s first tasks included reimagining the district and securing $245 million in capital improvement funding for restructuring.
 This collaborative process supported the creation of two new campuses with shared learning space between magnet and neighborhood schools.
 Restructuring the district alleviated some of the systemic inequities in Hartford’s education system by providing equal access to resources, tools and learning opportunities for each school.
 Under Dr. Torres-Rodriguez’s leadership, and in partnership with the Board of Education, the district implemented an equity-centered budget formula resulting in additional resources to schools with Multilingual Learners.
 From 2017, her first year as Superintendent, to 2021, the four-year graduation rate for multilingual learners increased by more than 10 percentage points.